br-automation-com/mappRemoteShell/README.md

 #### Version 0.4
 * Python Script: Added ip and port to config.ini
+* Python Script: Switched to new asyncua library
 * Automation Studio: Update sample to mapp 5.15

 #### Version 0.3